-This dataset contains fiscal year and is currently available in the following formats:
+This dataset contains quarterly data for fiscal years 2014 and 2015 and is available in the following formats:

 CSV | XLS